HAWAI'I NUDITY LAW

 Full Nudity on beaches is “conditionally” legal throughout the State, except in State Parks where their archaic No Nudity rule makes it illegal.
 The conditionality of State law makes it advisable to bathe and sunbathe on beaches where nudity is traditionally practiced (unless you are a pioneer, well versed in the law).

 Little Beach has been “The Nude Beach” longer than the DLNR has existed.
 From 1987 to 2020 the DLNR did not enforce its No Nudity rule and the State Parks website advertised that on Little Beach nudity was tolerated by local law enforcement.
 For 33 years no harm was done by nudity.
 The No Nudity rule has been proven to serve no purpose.
 However, in 2020 the DLNR started issuing arbitrary nudity citations.
 In March 2021, after their illegal 9 week beach closure, when several new and prominent No Nudity signs were installed at the beach, 6 nudity citations were issued.
-Through 2021, 20 citations were issues and more in 2022.
+Through 2021, 20 citations were issued and more in subsequent years.
 The practice of nudity remains as it always was.

 FEMALE TOPLESS LAWS